 While keeping my social distance, I want to ensure that I stay connected to my family and friends.
-As we are social creatures, Its crucial for us if we are going to get through this outbreak.
+As we are social creatures, it’s crucial for us if we are going to get through this outbreak.
 In this regard, I am grateful for technology.
-From a mental health point of view, we are not going to get through this unscathed.
-So, in this post, I want to layout an argument for mental health funding.
+From a mental-health point of view, we are not going to get through this unscathed.
+So, in this post, I want to lay out an argument for mental-health funding.

 Want to read more content?
 Try this: Rendered Me Useless

-moreover, people are concerned about their loved ones, their jobs and even their bills.
+Moreover, people are concerned about their loved ones, their jobs and even their bills.
 I want to do my part to be there for them if they should need a place to talk.
 We can get through this and, although we can’t physically be together, we have the technology to keep in contact.

-Laying out my argument.
+Laying out my argument

-What I find concerning, has been the number of people that are living in fear; a fear that grows with each passing week.
-The numbers got me thinking about the long term mental health impacts this virus will have on people in the end.
+What I find concerning, has been the number of people who are living in fear, a fear that grows with each passing week.
+The numbers got me thinking about the long-term mental health impacts this virus will have on people in the end.
 In my view, the prospects of widespread trauma are staggering.
-Canada, a nation of 37 million spend 50 billion (2011) a year on mental health, a staggering number.
+Canada, a nation of 37 million, spend $50 billion (2011) a year on mental health, a staggering number.
 (Source: Making The Case for Mental Health in Canada).

 Fill in your time contacting friends and family.

 It turns out that humans are susceptible to what they see on videos.
 In the case of videos that depict human suffering, it can traumatize a person thus leading some to a diagnosis of PTSD.
-In other words, its as good as being there in terms of its impact.
+In other words, it’s as good as being there in terms of its impact.

-Remember, we are warriors and we will get through this war.
+Remember, we are warriors, and we will get through this war.

-Our social media platforms help keep us connected but its ability to make trauma pervasive and on tap may increase the rates of people with PTSD.
-It’s sad to think that one doesn’t have to leave their home to have their mental well being destroyed.
+Our social-media platforms help keep us connected, but their ability to make trauma pervasive and on tap may increase the rates of people with PTSD.
+It’s sad to think that one doesn’t have to leave their home to have their mental well-being destroyed.

-For those with post traumatic stress disoder.
+For those with post-traumatic stress disorder:

 Fact: The World Health Organization recommends that nations commit 10% of their healthcare budgets to mental health.

 It should go without saying that those of us with PTSD will be triggered by this outbreak.
 I know I have been and it has indeed had an impact.
 Every day, I think about what lies around the corner for me in terms of a traumatic event.
 For example, my neighbourhood is predominantly retired.
 Because the virus impacts the elderly the most, I oftentimes feel trapped within the chaos of the outbreak.
 Of course, we are undoubtedly all feeling “shack wacky.”
-However, I am fearful that a scenario will play out much in the same way that has stricken me with my mental health condition.
+However, I am fearful that a scenario will play out much in the same way that has stricken me with my mental-health condition.

 We are warriors.